sqali/sqali/README.md

 # Hi, I'm Sayed Qaiser Ali! 👋

 I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of deep learning.
-I have a keen interest in machine learning, deep learning, and DevOps.
+I have a keen interest in machine learning, deep learning.
 Currently, I am focused on building a strong foundation in the fundamentals of data science.

 ## Interests
 - Machine Learning
 - Deep Learning
-- DevOps

 ## What I'm Doing
 - 🌱 I'm currently learning the fundamentals of data science.